enkidevs/curriculum/JavaScript/Ecmascript 2015/string-raw.md

 ---
 ## Content

-String.Raw is an inbuilt tag function of template literals that allows you to interpret a template literal string as unprocessed text.
-If you are familiar with C# it’s a bit like prefixing a string with @.

-It is best explained with an example:
+String.Raw is used to work with template strings and is best explained with an example:

-In JavaScript \n means new line so if we had the following template literal:
+In JavaScript **\n** is used to indicate a new line.

+Consider if we had the following template literal:
 ```
 `Line1\nLine2$!`;
 ```
-This would be interpreted as:
+When output this would be interpreted as:

 ```
 "Line1
 Line2"
 ```

-Sometimes it is desirable not to interpret the string and use it in its raw format.
+However sometimes it is desirable to work with a string template in its raw format - **String.Raw** allows you to do this:
-String.Raw allows you to process the string in its raw format:

 ```
 String.raw `Line1\nLine2`;
 "Line1\nLine2"
 ```

-Expressions are still processed when using String.raw:
+Note that expressions are still processed when using String.raw:

 ```
 var company="Enki";